Composting in Washtenaw County

 Composting is nature's own recycling system.
 Leaves, grass, and other organic matter provide a home and food supply for nature's recyclers--bacteria, worms, and other microorganisms.
 These organisms feed on the plant material, breaking them down, and turning them into a dark, nutrient-rich organic product called compost.

 As with recycling, composting is about reducing waste through closing loops.
-While materials such as paper and aluminum can be reprocessed into a "fresh" form available for re-use, composting is a natural process that allows for the reprocessing of organic waste.
-Whether or not you grow your own food, what you eat is the product of a number of inputs including fertilizer (either organic or "conventional"), sunlight, and water.
+While materials such as paper and aluminum can be reprocessed into 'new' items available for re-use, composting is a natural process that allows for the reprocessing of organic waste.
+Whether or not you grow your own food, what you eat is the product of a number of inputs including fertilizer (either organic or conventional), sunlight, and water.
 Food that is consumed, however, is only a portion of the product of those inputs.
-Waste products, including leftover food scraps as well as unharvested parts of plants and other yard waste, contain valuable nutrients that, through composting, can be turned into new fertilizer, providing a new input and closing the fertilizer loop!
+Waste products, including leftover food scraps as well as unharvested parts of plants and other yard waste, contain valuable nutrients that, through composting, can be turned into fertilizer and close the loop!
 Compost is a high-quality form of organic fertilizer.

-Composting can be done in bins or piles.
-Bins come in a variety of different shapes and forms, and are made from numerous different materials.
-Composting can also easily be done in simple, open-air piles, or even in rows.
+There are a variety of composting options which all accomplish the same task of breaking down organic material into a rich, soil amendment.
+Composting can be done in bins, piles, tumblers, pits, trenches or through the use of worms, cover crops or sheet composting.
+Bins and/or tumblers come in a variety of different shapes and forms, and are made from numerous materials including pallets, chicken wire, snow fences, plastics, garbage cans, rain barrels, PVC, old lumber and/or any other material one has access to.
 Bins are often preferred in urban settings, because they keep compost neat and tucked away while providing heat and moisture retention, but piles are generally easier to access and maintain.
-Compost tumblers are also available, and these overcome the potential maintenance challenges of bins, but are generally expensive and don't have the benefit of keeping your compost in contact with the ground, which is a source of useful decomposers such as worms.
-Special compost start is available in stores and is particularly useful when starting compost in a tumbler.
+Compost tumblers are also available, and these overcome the potential maintenance challenges of bins, but are generally expensive and don't have the benefit of keeping your compost in contact with the ground, which is a source of useful organisms vital in the role or decomposition.

-We sell a simple compost bin, similar to the center bin in the above image, which includes an informative book titled "Backyard Composting" to help you get started, for just $12.
+Washtenaw County sells a simple, cylindrical compost bin, similar to the center bin in the above image for just $12.